 What is art therapy?

 Art therapy can be defined simply as the use of art to promote healing.
-Art, in this sense, addresses the physical, emotional, and spiritual needs that accompany a cancer diagnosis.
+The art, in this sense, addresses the physical, emotional, and spiritual needs that accompany a cancer diagnosis.
 Art can be used in an experiential way—such as viewing paintings at a museum or in a book, or in a creative mode—in painting, drawing, sculpting, beading, or a host of other creative activities.

 The intense emotions people experience with cancer are often difficult to portray in words.
 Yet expressing feelings allows your loved ones to know what you are experiencing—at least to some degree—so they can provide the comfort you need to cope at this time.
 It may also allow you to express emotions you don’t even know.
 It’s said by some scientists that emotions are felt first in images and only later in words.
 For this reason, art can be a way to tap into what you are feeling inside before you can describe it in words.